FelixNoessler/GrasslandTraitSim.jl/docs/src/tutorials/how_to_prepare_input.md

 If you want to use your own traits, you can specify them in the following way:

 ```@example input_creation
+# the number of values per array has to be equal to the number of species
 trait_input = (;
     amc = [0.12, 0.52, 0.82, 0.13, 0.16],
     sla = [0.021, 0.026, 0.014, 0.016, 0.0191]u"m^2/g",